rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 System and data disks
 ---------------------
-Different flavors of Cloud Servers are given different allocations of system and data disks.
+Different flavors of Cloud Servers are allocated different sizes and numbers of system and data disks.

-**Standard / General Cloud Servers**: 1 System Disk **Performance Cloud Servers**: 1 System Disk, 1 or more Data Disks

-(we can put a table in here if we want but it'll be a bit of a hassle and might get outdated...link to RS.com?)
+To see what disk configuration is associated with each flavor, use the Cloud Control Panel to display the options available to you when you create a server.
+For example,
+if you create a Cloud Server in the *I/O* flavor class with 60GB RAM, the initial configuration will include
+40 GB system disk and 600 GB data disk (addressable as two disks); if you create a Cloud Server in the *Compute* flavor class with 60 GB RAM, the initial configuration will include
+50 GB system disk and no data disk.

 System Disk
 ^^^^^^^^^^^